 Creating content is a painstaking process, and video creation is especially demanding.
 Anyone who has embarked on a project that includes the production of videos knows how much time and hard work goes into it.

 After all that work, the last thing you want is for your video to be ruined by bad subtitles.

 Best All Around: Subly

 This is hardly a surprise to anyone, right?
 It has been our goal to create the best subtitle editor that gives you all the options you need but without the steep learning curve.
 We wanted to help people create their subtitles like pros, without having to learn video editing for hours.

 Thanks to Subly's user-friendly interface, the subtitle edit process is very simple.
 All you have to do is import video or audio files into the subtitle editor and let it do its thing generating your captions automatically.

 Subly is the best subtitle editor because it does exactly what it says on the tin while maintaining great accuracy and offering a wealth of useful functions.
-This is so much more than a sound to text converter.
+This is so much more than a speech-to-text converter.

 - Subtitle editing is its primary purpose, and it shows.